- Academic Regulations

 C. Outside Employment

-A full-time student must devote substantially all of his or her working hours to the study of law.
+Full-time students must devote substantially all of their working hours to the study of law.
 For purposes of this rule, a full-time student is one who is enrolled for 13 or more credits.
 A student may not work in excess of 20 hours per week while attending school on a full-time basis.
 This restriction applies during the summer in the same manner as during the normal year if the student is enrolled for a summer session.

 D. Maximum Number of Credits per Semester